-We are seeking a Senior Instrument Designer whowill be responsible for developing custom components for members of the Department of Neuroscience at the Johns Hopkins University, operating out of a well-equipped machine shop at the School of Medicine.
-The Senior Instrument Designer will design, build, modify and repair components for department faculty, staff and students, and members of its affiliated centers and institutes, assisting individuals with their specific research needs.
-The Senior Instrument Designer will coordinate activities within the Neuroscience Machine Shop, including supply ordering, and will ensure the shop functions as efficient service center of the university.
+We are seeking a Sr, Instrument Designer who will be responsible for developing custom machined and fabricated components for members of the Krieger Mind/Brain Institute at the Johns Hopkins University, operating out of a well-equipped machine shop at the Mind/Brain Institute located on the Homewood Campus.
+The Senior Instrument Designer will design, build, modify and repair components for department faculty, staff and students, assisting individuals with their specific research needs.
+The Senior Instrument Designer will coordinate the activities of the Krieger Mind/Brain Shop, including supply ordering, and will ensure the shop functions as an efficient provider of research equipment.
 The individual will be expected to perform assignments independently to achieve expected results, in close consultation with faculty or research staff members.
-Work will be co-supervised by the Neuroscience Machine Shop Oversight Committee (technical) and the Neuroscience Administrator (administrative and financial).
+Work will be supervised by the Scientific Director.

 Specific Duties & Responsibilities

 Design, construct, fabricate, modify, improve, and ensure workability of instruments and mechanisms; consult with faculty, research scientists, staff, postdoctoral fellows, and graduate students, exchanging ideas and advising them on what needs to be accomplished to meet their design, modification and repair needs in the most efficient, effective, and safe way; problem solve and provide solutions.